wangmingxuan666/ScDiVa/README.md

 ### Inference SDK

 **Note**: The inference SDK is currently undergoing internal company review for open-source release.
 We plan to make it publicly available upon the paper's acceptance.
-For early access or inquiries, please contact us at [contact@scdiva.ai](mailto:contact@scdiva.ai).
+For early access or inquiries, please contact us at [wangmx2025@ruc.edu.cn](wangmx2025@ruc.edu.cn).

 ---